jacquessham/sfotraffic/Part4/readme.md

 <br>
 By running this script, it will automatically set up the data pipeline ingest, load, and transform the data to the output stage, and set up the workspace in GoodData.
 Once it is done, you may get to GoodData.CN's <i>SFO Staistics</i> workspace.
-<br><br>
-Coming soon...

 ### Data Refresh
 Currently the pipeline is only able to initiate the database and an one-time-data-full-load.
-The data pipeline for data refresh is still in progress.
+The feature of the data pipeline on data refresh will be developed in the future version.
+Stay tuned!
-<br><br>
-Coming soon...

 ## Data Model